 We do not receive any ongoing Government funding, and fundraising has never been more difficult due to the cancellation or postponement of our 2020 fundraising events.

 As a valued supporter, you are directly helping vulnerable families in the face of this pandemic.

 Your generosity is keeping our vital support services alive.

 While it might seem like the world has stopped, cancer hasn’t.
 Please help us ensure hundreds of families continue to get the support they need during these unprecedented times.

-We need your support more than ever to raise $50,000 by 30 June to support children just like Thomas.
 Will you please stand with me and support families just like mine?

 Childhood Cancer Association